pzivich/zEpid/docs/Time-Fixed Exposure.rst

     snm.summary()

-The 45-week risk of death when everyone was treated with ART at enrollment was 17.6% points lower than if no one had been treated with ART at enrollment, among women.
+The 45-week risk of death when everyone was treated with ART at enrollment was 17.6% points lower than if no one had been treated with ART at enrollment, *among women*.
 Among men, risk of death with ART treatment at enrollment was 6.8% points lower compared to no treatment.

 Remember, g-estimation of SNM is distinct from these other methods and targets a different estimand.
 It is a great